 Senagore also argues there have not been any efforts taken to minimize the potential traffic congestion resulting from the business.

-In response, Mitchel Kay, legal counsel for Progressive Treatment Solutions, said submitted a letter to city staff on Aug.
+In response, Mitchel Kay, legal counsel for Progressive Treatment Solutions, said in a submitted a letter to city staff on Aug.
 22 that they will not be deterred by the school’s threat of litigation.
-Kay argued the state law’s language cited by the school expired over five years ago.
+Kay argued the state law’s language cited by the school expired more than five years ago.

 Kay argued there are enough safeguards in place to ensure the dispensary does not pose any harm to the students or the local neighborhood.